cjumel/dotfiles/TOOLS.md

 I use tmux with [TPM](https://github.com/tmux-plugins/tpm), the Tmux Plugin Manager, which also needs to be installed.

-For MacOS, run the following commands:
+For macOS, run the following commands:

 ```bash
 brew install tmux